Introduction To Flask-Admin

 admin.add_sub_category(name="Links", parent_name="Team")

-And to add arbitrary hyperlinks to the menu:
+To add arbitrary hyperlinks to the menu:

 admin.add_link(MenuLink(name='Home Page', url='/', category='Links'))